“Being a part of this huge Bosch family means being part of something bigger.”

 Nora’s story at Bosch started in 2003.
-For her studies in Business Administration and Economics, she did an internship at Robert Bosch France in the Original Equipment Supplier Sales Team for Renault.
-She then wrote her master thesis at Robert Bosch Germany/France for Bosch Diesel Systems in Sales and Logistics for the customer Renault.
-In March 2003, she got her first job at Automotive Aftermarket Original Equipment Supplier in Customer Service for Industrial Customers in Karlsruhe.
-In April 2007, she got an expat contract and took over the back office group leadership at Robert Bosch Denmark for Automotive Aftermarket, and then became the team leader for customer service.
-Since 2011, she has the position of business analyst for Automotive Aftermarket.
+As part of her studies in Business Administration and Economics, she had an internship at Robert Bosch France in the Original Equipment Supplier Sales Team for Renault.
+She then wrote her Master’s thesis at Robert Bosch Germany/France for Bosch Diesel Systems in Sales and Logistics for the customer Renault .
+In March 2003, she got her first job at Automotive Aftermarket Original Equipment Supplier in Customer Service for Industrial Customers in Karlsruhe .
+In April 2007, she got an expat contract and took over the back office group leadership at Robert Bosch Denmark for Automotive Aftermarket, and then became the team leader for Customer Service.
+Since 2011, she has held the position of Business Analyst for Automotive Aftermarket.

-Nora enjoys the cooperation with her colleagues the most.
-“We are a very various team with different cultural backgrounds and history.”
-The cooperation gives her the opportunity to be where the decisions are made and contribute with her input and experience.
+Nora gets most enjoyment from the cooperation with her colleagues.
+“We are a very diverse team, with different cultural backgrounds and histories.”
+The cooperation gives her the opportunity to be where the decisions are made, and to contribute with her input and experience.
 Nora also likes to support the sales managers in their decisions.
 “I feel that I can make a difference to their daily work.”
-Furthermore, Nora appreciates the purpose the job gives her: At Bosch, she is part of something bigger.
-Bosch develops the new products and services of tomorrow “that make life easier to so many people in so many areas of life, this is fascinating.”
+Furthermore, Nora also appreciates the sense of purpose that the job gives her: at Bosch, she is part of something bigger.
+Bosch develops the new products and services of tomorrow “that make life easier to so many people in so many areas of life, and this is fascinating.”

-Next to the advisory tasks, Nora also administrates the trade agreements that the Bosch group has with the customers.
-She is also involved in sales-related side or in efficiency projects.
-“When time allows it, I enjoy facilitating workshops and by this helping others to improve processes, and teamwork or find answers to strategic or organizational questions.”
+Alongside her advisory tasks, Nora also administrates the trade agreements between the Bosch Group and its customers.
+She is also involved in sales-related aspects and in efficiency projects.
+“When I have time, I enjoy facilitating workshops, thereby helping others to improve processes and teamwork, or to find answers to strategic or organisational questions.”

-For Nora, her move from Germany to Denmark has been the most challenging part of her career.
-She did not only start a new position with new responsibilities and tasks, she also had to integrate in a new country with a different culture, learn the language and make new friends.
-“That was definitely a true challenge.”
+For Nora, relocating from Germany to Denmark has been the most challenging part of her career.
+She not only started in a new position with new responsibilities and tasks, she also had to integrate in a new country with a different culture, learn the language, and make new friends.
+“That was definitely a real challenge.”